open-estuary/estuary/doc/Deploy_Manual.4D02.md

     In case of the SATA disk is not be identified by D02, you can try the following step to process the disk.
     (it can be useful for some specfic disk such as seagate disk made by samsung.

-   *  Find a PC or another board which can identify SATA disk.
+   a.
+Find a PC or another board which can identify SATA disk.

        You should find a PC or another board which can identify this disk, and the system of PC or board should be linux system.
 For us,we can use D01 board.

-   * Use tool fdisk to process this disk
+   b.
+Use tool fdisk to process this disk

         format the disk firstly:
          ```shell